CaptainCan/captaincan.github.io/README.md

 ## Welcome to flyingImer.github.io

 ### Support or Contact
 Having trouble with the product?
-Feel free to create an issue 😃
+Feel free to [create an issue here](https://github.com/flyingImer/flyingImer.github.io/issues/new/choose). 😃

 <details>
   <summary>Privacy Policy</summary>